 “It (repentance) is the beginning of the path for those traversing the hereafter, the key to happiness for seekers (muridin), and a necessary condition for the journey to Allah Ta’ala.”

-1. The Command to All Believers
+1. A Command for All Believers

-Allah says in Surah An-Nur verse 31:
+Allah declares in Surah An-Nur, verse 31:

 {وتُوبُوا إِلَى الله جَمِيعًا أَيُّهَا الْمُؤْمِنُونَ لَعَلَّكُمْ تُفْلِحُونَ}